SarahDal/sarahdal.github.io/_posts/2025-04-21-EmblehopeMoor.md

 If you know Northumberland, this sounds a lot like the [Cateran Hole!](https://fabulousnorth.com/cateran-hole/) I wonder if it is worth investigating?

 Back to the walk, I had now reached Emblehope Moor, which is a huge and very remote expanse of moorland bordered almost entirely by Kielder Forest.
-I skirted round the edge, appreciating the view from Whiteheugh Crag, then followed the road to Emblehope Farm and finally south to re-enter the forest
+After appreciating the view from Whiteheugh Crag, I skirted round the edge of the moor then followed the road to Emblehope Farm and finally south to re-enter the forest

 | ![a sweeping vista under the grey sky of yellowy moorland extending far to the opposite horizon.
 There are patches of plantation forestry and the odd tree; in the centre-distance the farmhouse can faintly be made out, surrounded by green in-bye fields.]({{ site.url }}{{ site.baseurl }}/assets/images/emble/Emblehope-42.jpg)|
 |:--:|